monadplus/equality/docs/src/main/tut/index.md

 (new Example()).execute()
 ```
 ## Create your own instances
 Equality is powered by [shapeless](https://github.com/milessabin/shapeless) for type class derivation of arbitrary ADTs.
+Equality can derive
-Equality can derivate instances of products (case classes) and coproducts (sealed traits + subclasses) of any combination of primitive type.
+instances of products (case classes) and coproducts (sealed traits + subclasses) of any combination of primitive type.
 It also supports scala's std collection like Option, List, Vector, Map, Set, et cetera.

 Furthermore, a user can define its own instances in case of need.